 How To Start A WordPress Blog Using Bluehost

 This post contains affiliate links.
-See additional information in footer.
+See additional information in our Disclosure.

 Congratulations!
 You found your way here because you’ve decided to start a blog of your own.
 When I started Mad Money Monster, I used a tutorial just like this one to launch it in just a few minutes.
 Before I knew it, I was tap, tap, tapping away on my keyboard creating my very first post!
 And now, I’m here to help you create your very own WordPress blog using Bluehost!
 So, let’s stop all the small talk and get right down to it!
 Strap in, here we go!